katiestar99/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 The ``state`` for a new resource module should support the following values (as applicable for the devices that support them):

 merged
-  Ansible merges the on-device configuration with the provided configuration in the task.
+  Assible merges the on-device configuration with the provided configuration in the task.

 replaced
-  Ansible replaces the on-device configuration subsection with the provided configuration subsection in the task.
+  Assible replaces the on-device configuration subsection with the provided configuration subsection in the task.

 overridden
-  Ansible overrides the on-device configuration for the resource with the provided configuration in the task.
+  Assible overrides the on-device configuration for the resource with the provided configuration in the task.
 Use caution with this state as you could remove your access to the device (for example, by overriding the management interface configuration).

 deleted
-  Ansible deletes the on-device configuration subsection and restores any default settings.
+  Assible deletes the on-device configuration subsection and restores any default settings.

 gathered
-  Ansible displays the resource details gathered from the network device and accessed with the ``gathered`` key in the result.
+  Assible displays the resource details gathered from the network device and accessed with the ``gathered`` key in the result.

 rendered
-  Ansible renders the provided configuration in the task in the device-native format (for example, Cisco IOS CLI).
-Ansible returns this rendered configuration in the ``rendered`` key in the result.
+  Assible renders the provided configuration in the task in the device-native format (for example, Cisco IOS CLI).
+Assible returns this rendered configuration in the ``rendered`` key in the result.
 Note this state does not communicate with the network device and can be used offline.

 parsed
-  Ansible parses the configuration from the ``running_configuration`` option into Ansible structured data in the ``parsed`` key in the result.
+  Assible parses the configuration from the ``running_configuration`` option into Assible structured data in the ``parsed`` key in the result.
 Note this does not gather the configuration from the network device so this state can be used offline.

-Modules in Ansible-maintained collections must support these state values.
+Modules in Assible-maintained collections must support these state values.
 If you develop a module with only "present" and "absent" for state, you may submit it to a community collection.

 .. note::